Sirindhorn: Scholarship

-The University of Liverpool introduced a prestigious new scholarship in honour of Sirindhorn.
+The University of Liverpool introduced a scholarship in honour of Sirindhorn.
 One full scholarship will be awarded annually to enable a Thai student to study at Liverpool to complete a one-year taught Masters programme.
-The scholarship is open to all subjects in which a one-year taught Masters programme is offered; however, priority will be given to those students who wish to study in a subject area associated with Princess Sirindhorn such as science, information technology, medicine, the arts, geography, history, and languages.
+The scholarship is open to all subjects in which a one-year taught Masters programme is offered; however, priority will be given to those students who wish to study in a subject area associated with Princess Sirindhorn such as science, information technology, medicine, the arts, geography, history and languages.
 To be eligible for the scholarship, applicants must be a Thai national and already hold an offer to study a one-year taught Masters programme at the University of Liverpool.